-A giant slide, a pool and playgrounds galore – this is the airport?
+A giant slide, a pool and playgrounds galore – is this really the airport?
 If you're jetting off and have a couple of pre-flight hours to kill with the family, or are looking for a cheap day out with the kids, you can't beat Changi Airport (it's one of our secret fave hangouts – shhh!)

-Whether you are flying off with the kids to an exciting family-friendly destination, popping out of town on a weekend short escape, or simply need a fun indoor activity to keep the kids amused for a few hours on a rainy day, Changi Airport has a ton of fun in store for all.
+Whether you’re flying off with the kids to an exciting family-friendly destination, popping out of town on a weekend short escape, or simply need a fun indoor activity to keep the kids amused for a few hours on a rainy day, Changi Airport has a ton of fun in store for all.
 Here’s the inside story on all there is to see and do with the kiddos at Changi Airport…

 2. Hop aboard the Skytrain